i18next/i18next-http-backend/README.md

   parsePayload: function(namespace, key, fallbackValue) { return { key: fallbackValue || "" } },

   // parse data before it has been sent by loadPath
-  // if value return it will send a POST request
+  // if value returned it will send a POST request
   parseLoadPayload: function(languages, namespaces) { return undefined },

   // allow cross domain requests